mtorres253/mtorres253.github.io/chapt-3/index.md

 # Acceptance
 Allowing for thoughts and feelings without judgment.

-One reason people find mindfulness practice and being more in the present challenging is that it can make us more aware of many of our thoughts and feelings, and some of them may be negative.
-This is why it important for us to practice acceptance of these thoughts and feelings and to learn to be more compassionate with ourselves.
+One reason people find mindfulness practice challenging is that it can make us more aware of many of our thoughts and feelings, and some of them may be negative.
-- At first, your mind may be very busy, and it might even feel that the like the meditation is making your mind busier; but in what is really happening is you are just becoming more aware of how busy your mind actually is.
-- There will be a great temptation to follow the different thoughts as they arise.
-Just try to catch yourself and gently return to focusing on the sensation of the breath.

-Gently keep your focus on Breath

 If we try to forcefully push our thoughts and feelings away/out of our minds, they tend to become stronger and can take up even more of our attention.

 Instead, we can practice just simply noticing that they are there--without feeling like we have to do anything about them.
 It can be helpful to imagine them as leaves on a stream, just floating along the surface.
 Some will just pass right by and others will get stuck on a rock or a root for a bit before eventually freeing itself and moving on.
+As we practice acceptance of thoughts and feelings, we learn to be more compassionate with ourselves.

 # Self-compassion
 Being a supportive and caring friend to yourself

 We are often better at having compassion for others than for ourselves.
 Why is this?
-Some theorize that for survival reasons we had to learn to be forgiving of each other, to be able to depend on each other, where as there was no evolutionary benefit to being forgiving of ourselves.
+Some theo-rize that for survival reasons we had to learn to be forgiving of each other, to be able to depend on each other, as there was no evolutionary benefit to being forgiving of ourselves.

-However, just as having compassion towards others motivates you to help them and ease their suffering, self-compassion gives you permission to take a supportive, caring attitude towards yourself and motivates you to comfort yourself in times of distress.
-Self compassion is linked to overall well being.
+However, just as having compassion towards others motivates you to help them and ease their suffering, self-compassion gives you permission to take a supportive, caring attitude towards yourself.
+Self-compassion is linked to overall well-being.
 There is a growing body of research suggesting that self compassionate individuals suffer less and thrive more (see Barnard & Curry, 2011 for a review).

  Self compassion is:
 - Having empathy for yourself and understanding of your own suffering.